 - Complete each assignment according to the instructions below. - For critical thinking questions, you must type (or copy/paste from your word processor) your answers DIRECTLY into the assignment answer field.
 Unless otherwise specified, do NOT try to ATTACH your answer as a word processing document.
 It is cumbersome and effects grading efficiency, I am unable to open certain types of files, there are often formatting issues; therefore, any answers submitted as attachments for these types of assignments will NOT be accepted or graded. - Some assignments (ie: tables) may be hand written.
-Please either take a picture or scan your handwritten work and copy/paste it directly into the answer field.
-If uploading, make sure it is saved in a .pdf format. - Make sure you do not write any information word for word from another source (see section on Academic Dishonesty in your syllabus). - Submit your assignments before the due date/time it is due. - Please see schedule for due dates/times. - Late assignments are generally not be accepted. - Early assignments are accepted and encouraged, but may or may not be graded early. - Save assignments for future reference and studying.
+Please either take a picture or scan your handwritten work.
+For these assignments, you may upload the picture in common file formats (.jpeg, .pdf, .doc, etc.). - I am unable to view special formats (ie: .pages, .notes, .heic) that require specific software to open. - Any assignments uploaded in a specific file format and cannot be viewed will result in a score of "0." - Make sure you do not write any information word for word from another source (see section on Academic Dishonesty in your syllabus). - Submit your assignments before the due date/time it is due. - Please see schedule for due dates/times. - Late assignments are generally not be accepted. - o Early assignments are accepted and encouraged, but may or may not be graded early. - Save assignments for future reference and studying.